 TORONTO (AP) -- Tyler Bozak and the Toronto Maple Leafs spent a lot of time chasing the puck.

-''They got the puck a lot of the time, so it's kind of hard for you to get shots when they're cycling on you,'' Bozak said.
+It was the kind of possession game the Minnesota Wild want to play: one that frustrates an opponent.''They got the puck a lot of the time, so it's kind of hard for you to get shots when they're cycling on you,'' Bozak said.

 In the end, it didn't matter.
 The Leafs were outshot 37-14, but had some opportunistic offense in a 4-1 victory on Tuesday night.